Aviation Safety Performance Begins at the Lowest Level

 - Share safety data among other managers; and

-- Allow managers to update employee's action plan should employee need "special help."
+- Allow managers to update employees' action plans should the employee need "special help."

 If you cannot measure a particular safety behavior, you cannot monitor it.
 If you cannot monitor safety behavior, you will not be able to react appropriately in a timely manner should small adjustments be required.